mbari-org/deepsea-tfrecord/docs/docs/install.md

 ## Requirement
 [Docker](http://docker.com/)

-A docker images of this is available in hub.docker.com, or if you prefer to build yourself a script is provided for that:
+A docker image of this is available in hub.docker.com, or if you prefer to build yourself a script is provided for that:

 ```bash